RasterDuck/vectormathbench/README.md

 # Vector Math Benchmark

 This project benchmarks several open source vector math libraries against one another to establish a baseline for performance.
-Currently, it tests [GLM](https://github.com/g-truc/glm), [DirectXMath](https://github.com/microsoft/DirectXMath), [SimpleMath from DirectXTK](https://github.com/microsoft/DirectXTK/blob/main/Inc/SimpleMath.h), [this fork of Sony's Vectormath](https://github.com/glampert/vectormath), [move::vectormath](https://github.com/move-engine/move-vectormath), and [Realtime Math](https://github.com/nfrechette/rtm).
+Currently, it tests [GLM](https://github.com/g-truc/glm), [DirectXMath](https://github.com/microsoft/DirectXMath), [SimpleMath from DirectXTK](https://github.com/microsoft/DirectXTK/blob/main/Inc/SimpleMath.h), [this fork of Sony's Vectormath](https://github.com/glampert/vectormath), the current [`mv::math`](https://github.com/move-engine/move-vectormath) API, and [Realtime Math](https://github.com/nfrechette/rtm).
 It tests the performance of all libraries under SSE4.2, AVX, and AVX2.

-Note that this repository was created with `cmake-init`, and much of what is here is boilerplate related to it.
-The only really important things in the repository are `src/main.cpp`, which includes all of the benchmarking code, and [BENCHMARKS.md](BENCHMARKS.md), which contains the latest benchmarking results.
+The suite is intentionally split by question instead of treating every result as one undifferentiated ranking:

+- `vectormathbench_capabilities_*` compares equivalent game, graphics, vector, matrix, and intersection capabilities across libraries and prints the winner for every directly comparable single-precision capability.
+- `vectormathbench_core_operations_*` and
+  `vectormathbench_matrix_operations_*` are temporary `mv::math` versus legacy
+  Move regression gates for the API cutover.
+- `vectormathbench_geometry_queries_*` compares the typed Move geometry API to equivalent raw kernels and external APIs where their contracts match.
+- `vectormathbench_representation_*` and
+  `vectormathbench_semantic_transforms_*` answer Move-specific representation, storage, and invariant-type design questions rather than ranking libraries.

 # Benchmark coverage